zeek/zeek/doc/broids/index.rst

 			}
 		}

-As a final note, the `detect-bruteforcing.bro`__ script above is include with Bro out of the box, so you only need to load it at startup to instruct Bro to detect and notify of FTP bruteforce attacks.
+As a final note, the :doc:`detect-bruteforcing.bro </scripts/policy/protocols/ftp/detect-bruteforcing.bro>` script above is include with Bro out of the box, so you only need to load it at startup to instruct Bro to detect and notify of FTP bruteforce attacks.

 -------------
 Other Attacks